Badgerati/Pode/docs/Functions/Helpers/Invoke-ScriptBlock.md

-# Invoke-ScriptBlock
+# Invoke-PodeScriptBlock

 ## Description

-The `Invoke-ScriptBlock` function takes a scriptblock and invokes it.
+The `Invoke-PodeScriptBlock` function takes a scriptblock and invokes it.
 You can specify arguments to pass to the script, and whether a value should be returned.

 By default the scriptblock will have the `GetNewClosure()` method called, and will be invoked in the current scope; these can be toggled via `-NoNewClosure` and `-Scoped` respectively.